Geo-Python-2017/Exercise-4/README.md

  | 2 | temperatures from +2 up to +15 degrees (Celsius) [2] |
  | 3 | temperatures above +15 degrees (Celsius)            |

+ [1] *Values -2 and +2 should belong to this class* [2] *Value +15 should belong to this class*

 This function can be added to your `functions.py` script started in Problem 1.
- [1] *Values -2 and +2 should belong to this class* [2] *Value +15 should belong to this class*

-Continue working on `functions.py` where you should place your code for this problem (Problem 2).

 You should do following (also criteria for grading):